berkeceylan/Gunnleif-Vault/401/CS408/TCP-IP Model.md

 ### Definition:
 -  One of the [Protocols](Protocols.md) architecture
 - A set of communications protocols used on [The Internet](The%20Internet.md) and similar networks.
-- Not an official layer structure based on [TCP-IP Protocol](TCP-IP%20Protocol.md)
+- Not an official layer structure, based on [TCP-IP Protocol](TCP-IP%20Protocol.md)
 ### Layers:

 #### Network Access (Internet) Layer